 3. Safely Stack Hay For Air Circulation

-For Large Square Stacks
+- Large Square Stacks

-For Small Square Stacks
+- Small Square Stacks

-For Round Bales
+- Round Bales

 4. Remove Mouldy Hay

-6. Hay Storage Rotation
+5. Hay Storage Rotation

 It is always best to rotate your hay so that the most recently purchased is positioned at the back (or bottom when stacking).
 This means that hay you have had for longer will be consumed before it becomes mouldy and unusable.
 By doing this, you will minimise hay wastage.
 You will also protect newer hay from contamination, as older hay will be used and removed from storage before it becomes a problem.

-We recommend that you store your hay in a well-manufactured steel hay barn.
+6. Store your hay in a well-manufactured steel hay barn.